-- Health insurance and benefits is a fast-growing part of school district's budget and is presenting them with an enormous burden.
-If districts statewide were to become participants in the State's health insurance and benefits plan, it would save taxpayers a five-year total of \$360 million. - By consolidating procurement under a statewide initiative, districts could save more than \$40 million. - Consolidating the purchasing of property and casualty insurance so that districts could purchase insurance under a "pool" insurance program could save \$9 million.
+- Health insurance and benefits is a fast-growing part of many school districts budgets and is presenting them with an enormous burden.
+If districts statewide were to become participants in the state's health insurance and benefits plan, it would save taxpayers a five-year total of \$360 million. - By consolidating procurement under a statewide initiative, districts could save more than \$40 million over a five-year period. - Consolidating the purchasing of property and casualty insurance so that districts could purchase insurance under a "pool" insurance program could save \$9 million over a five-year period.

-Details on these and other recommendations follow.
+Details on these and other recommendations follow